 In 1999, the department formed the Directed Enforcement Team (DET) whose primary mission is to ensure roadway safety by vigorous enforcement of state and municipal traffic laws and the thorough investigation of all collisions.
 While the unit’s primary purpose is traffic related, DET officers may be assigned other duties to meet the operational needs of the department.
 These may include assisting other departments or divisions, conducting surveillance, saturation patrols, and burglaries or other crime.

 DET Officers are responsible for investigating all traffic crashes including minor and serious; those involving injury or fatality; and hit and run collisions.
 When not on duty, DET Officers are available as needed to work serious injury or fatal crashes.

 The Directed Enforcement Team is led by Lieutenant Scott Graham and currently staffed with four police officers who are dedicated to the mission of traffic safety.
-All DET Officers are certified traffic crash reconstructionists and maintain their knowledge by attending frequent training in all areas of traffic law enforcement.
+Each DET Officer is a certified traffic crash reconstructionist and they maintain their knowledge by attending frequent training in all areas of traffic law enforcement.
 Two of the DET officers are emergency driving instructors and are responsible for conducting the department’s annual driver training.
 One DET officer is a certified Drug Recognition Expert (DRE).

 The DET team provides continuous coverage by working staggering and overlapping shifts.
 The Directed Enforcement Team is a subsection of the Field Operations Division and reports directly to the Patrol Operations Lieutenant.